WriteRead024/GHCP-PythonTesting/project-DToC.md

     An informative graph for that information was available at [https://devguide.python.org/versions/](https://devguide.python.org/versions/).

-    The files in the 'PythonWhat' folder explore things related to differences between versions of Python as well as a few miscellaneous curiousities.
+    The files in the 'PythonWhat' folder explore things related to variable types, the differences between versions of Python, and a few miscellaneous curiousities.

 2) Python Unit Testing